ejlong90/tic-tac-toe/README.md

 - Alternating turns between player X and player O.
 - Check for a winner after each move.
 - Simple user interface.

+## Future Improvements - **Hard Mode with Minimax Algorithm**: I plan to implement a more challenging version of the game using the Minimax algorithm, making the computer player much harder to beat.